 It is said that the right side trunk of Ganesha is supposed to be very strict for the devotees.

 The Temple is situated next to the Bhima River, 15 feet in height and 10 feet wide.

-You have to travel nearby 1hr 40min to reach Siddhatek from Morgaon.
+You have to travel nearby for 1hr 40min to reach Siddhatek from Morgaon.

 This temple is located off the Pune-Solapur highway around 48 km from the town of Srigonda in Ahmadnagar district.
-The temple is located close to Bhima river.
-On Pune-Solapur railroad, Daund Rail route station is 18 km from here.
+The temple is located close to the Bhima River.
+On the Pune-Solapur railroad, the Daund Rail route station is 18 km from here.